 Tracking Progress

-Terra gives you several ways to see how your movement habit is building over time — from a quick year-to-date summary to week-by-week trend charts and a full browsable history.
+Cairnholm gives you several ways to see how your movement habit is building over time — from a quick year-to-date summary to a full year of training in a heatmap.

 Year-to-date stats